| Title: | A Fully Featured Logging Framework |

 the Logger.

-status of its elements correspond to the propagate
+TRUE/FALSE status of its elements correspond to the propagate values of

 these Loggers.